eugmill/missql-command/basicalgorithm.md

-##Basic Algorithm For "checking out" a level
+##Basic Procedure For "checking out" a level

 -User adds level to their associations
 	- Level contains names of all associated tables